aws/obs-cdi/README.md

 ## CDI Source Configuration

-Use the CDI Source Properties to setting the following configuratin settings:
+Use the CDI Source Properties to set the following configuration settings:

 ```
 Local EFA Adapter IP - The local IP address assigned to the EFA adapter